BMW: 21st century

+In March 2018, Daimler and BMW merged their mobility services.
+In August 2019, Oliver Zipse replaced Harald Krüger as the head of the BMW Group.
+In May 2026, Milan Nedeljković succeeded Zipse as chairman of the board of management of BMW AG.

 In January 2021, BMW announced that its sales in 2020 fell by 8.4 percent due to the impact of COVID-19 pandemic restrictions.
 However, in the fourth quarter of 2020, BMW witnessed a rise of 3.2% in its customers' demands.
 This recovery was supported by the company's adoption of widely accepted technologies and integration of third-party services such as Apple Pay and on-demand music as well as key partnerships such as its collaboration with Daimler on autonomous driving.
 Additionally, BMW's strategic investment decisions which include localizing production of its SUVs to the Spartanburg plant in the U.S., placed the group in a position to easily navigate trade challenges and shifting consumer patterns.

 On 18 January 2022 BMW announced a BMW 7 Series (G11) special edition simply called "The Final V12", the last BMW series production vehicle to be fitted with a V-12 engine.

 On 5 October 2023 it was announced that BMW UK CEO Chris Brownridge would succeed Torsten Müller-Ötvös as the CEO of Rolls-Royce starting 1 December 2023, as a result of Müller-Ötvös retiring.

+In January 2025, BMW announced the launch of a closed-loop recycling system for the reuse of raw materials from high-voltage batteries used in its range of electric vehicles.
+In November 2024, BMW launched a partnership in Europe with SK tes, a provider of solutions to recover cobalt, nickel and lithium from used batteries for use in making new batteries.
+In September 2025, BMW jointly developed an automated driving system with Qualcomm.
+The system will debut on the BMW iX3.

+In January 2026, the company was reported to be among the top 30 global investors in research and development (R&D) in 2025.